ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 ## Next steps
 {: #fs-replication-next-steps}

-1. [Create a replica file share](/docs/vpc?topic=vpc-file-storage-create-replication) in the UI, from the CLI, with the API or Terraform.
+1. [Create a replica file share](/docs/vpc?topic=vpc-file-storage-create-replication) in the console, from the CLI, with the API or Terraform.
    If you want to set up replication between different regions, you need to [establish service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth) between the file services of the two VPCs first.
    {: requirement}